technosheen/content-ops-starter/content/pages/services/design.md

             flexDirection: row
       - type: FeaturedItem
         title: 'Jaw-Dropping, Brand-Focused Design'
-        tagline: This is the tagline
+        tagline: Talk about a glow up?
         subtitle: This is the item subtitle
         text: "Stunning, memorable,\_*and priced to crush our competitors*—you’ll instantly impress and dominate your market.\n"
         image: